 I am a zoologist and a science communicator.
-I currently work as a Teaching Fellow at the University of Reading, at the School of Biological Sciences.
+I currently work as a Teaching Fellow at the University of Reading, at the School of Biological Sciences, and as a Communications and Public Engagement Officer at Oxford University’s Department of Paediatrics.
 I finished my doctorate at Oxford University’s Wildlife Conservation Research Unit, where I studied the diving behaviour of semi-aquatic animals.
 I have previously worked on a number of species, ranging from wombats and wallabies to mole-rats and mink.

 In 2014 I won the Polish edition of FameLab, a science communication competition, and went on to receive the International Alumni Award in the international FameLab finals.
 I am involved in all sorts of science communication events, including TEDxWarsaw, Bright Club, Soapbox Science and Museums Showoff.
 I also contribute popular science pieces to Gazeta Wyborcza and Focus, and write a blog for INNPoland.

 Having lived in seven countries, conducted research in five, and travelled to 40, I am an internationally-oriented person with a passion for exploring new cultures and environments.
 I greatly enjoy teaching, which I do a lot of; I spend my free time on competitive ballroom dancing, and working with migrant communities in the UK.

 Because I come from Poland, some parts of this website will be in Polish.
 Don’t let the numbers of consonants scare you off!

 MSc in Biology (Integrative Bioscience) – 2007